Proportionator: Plotless sampling

 The typical attempt at increasing efficiency is the counting which occurs in step 6.
 The proportionator adjusts the sampling at step 5.
 This is accomplished by assigning a characteristic to each sampling site.
 Since each of the sampling sites is viewed it is possible for the automated systems to make a visual record of the site.
 The image collected at each site is used to determine a value for the site.
 The values for the sites are the characteristic.
-Recall that the characteristic may, but does not have to a function of the objects being counted.
+Recall that the characteristic may be, but does not have to be, a function of the objects being counted.
 The potential sampling sites are then sampled based on the observed characteristic.
 Sites are chosen in a non-uniform manner, but still an unbiased method.
 Not only is the result unbiased, but the result is not weighted by the characteristic.
 The end result is that the difference between samples is reduced.
 This reduces the variance.
 Therefore, the workload is reduced.

 Experimental evidence demonstrates that the proportionator significantly reduces the variance between samples, especially in situations where the tissue distribution is heterogeneous.
 This means that the situations where it is harder to reduce the variance, or improve the CE, are just the situations where the proportionator excels.
 Another way to look at this is that the proportionator is designed to take the CE reduction issue out of the hands of the researcher.

 Suppose that the goal is to have a CE of .05.
 If the CE is larger than that value, then the only option available in the optical fractionator method is to increase the counting by either using more slices or more sampling sites on the slices.
 The proportionator is able to adjust the sampling to decrease the CE without increasing the counting.
 In fact, if the proportionator is able to reduce the CE below .05, then it is possible to reduce the counting workload and allow the CE to come up to the .05 requirement.

 PPS revolutionized the forestry sciences.
 The application of PPS to cell counting makes larger scale research projects possible, while saving time and reducing expenses.